London Pubs Group

 TW11 9AS

-The Builders Arms featured on the Daytime Crawl of Hampton Court, Teddington, Twickenham and Richmond on 14 June 2003, and the Living the High Life - From Teddington to the Hamptons: Daytime Tour of Teddington, Hampton Hill, Hampton and Hampton Court. in June 2022.
+The Builders Arms featured on the Daytime Crawl of Hampton Court, Teddington, Twickenham and Richmond on 14 June 2003, the Living the High Life - From Teddington to the Hamptons: Daytime Tour of Teddington, Hampton Hill, Hampton and Hampton Court. in June 2022, and features on the From the Sussex Arms to the Builders Arms Via a Prince, a Rifleman and a Mason: Daytime Pub Tour of Twickenham and Teddington on 18 October 2025.

 Exterior Main Bar Main Bar Door Glazing Door with Hatch (now removed) Wall Panelling Saloon Bar Fireplace